Options for Foreign Individuals and Companies

-Moreover, Singapore offers a favorable tax regime with competitive tax rate, strong corporate structure options, single-tier taxation, and absence of tax on capital gains.
+Moreover, Singapore offers a favorable tax regime with a competitive tax rate, strong corporate structure options, single-tier taxation, and the absence of a tax on capital gains.

-The enterprise landscape has continued to remain abuzz with new company incorporations in the recent years against the backdrop of lackluster global economy.
+The enterprise landscape has continued to remain abuzz with new company incorporation in recent years against the backdrop of the lackluster global economy.
 This was mainly due to the resilient local economy that was stimulated by the government’s calibrated move and the shift in global focus towards Asian markets.
 The local entrepreneurship remained active alongside a surge in indigenous and foreign start-ups.